diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/new remote/Day 2/01 - Node Intro and installation.md

 };

 /*
-We export the greetings object, in order to be able to require it from another file.
+We export the `greetings object` in order to be able to require it from another file.
 */

  module.exports = greetings;
 ```